emin63/epython/README.md

         doctest.testmod()
     ```

+<a id="orgbd2566f"></a>

-# Other tips and tricks<a id="orgheadline4"></a>
+# Other tips and tricks

 You may also find `company-mode` and `company-jedi` useful for
+auto-completion or you may find that they hang emacs.
+Those are not
-auto-completion.
-Those are not python specific so they are not
+python specific so they are not explicitly included here but you may
-explicitly included here but you may wish to install them (e.g., via
+wish to install them (e.g., via something like `M-x
-something like `M-x package-list-packages`) and then put something
+package-list-packages`) and then put something like
-like

     (global-company-mode 't)
     (add-to-list 'company-backends 'company-jedi)

 somewhere in your emacs initialization files.